santiagosayshey/DigiBrain/content/Computer Science/Software Development & Project/Project/Initial Report.md

 • Containerized using a Node.js-based Dockerfile
 • Development environment set up with VS Code dev containers

+**Justification**: React's component-based architecture supports modular development and code reusability, key for rapid iterations.
+Vite's fast build times accelerate the development; alternatives such as create-react-app are quite slow in use with virtualisation tools like Docker.
+Tailwind CSS allows for quick UI prototyping.
+Starting with plain HTML/CSS/JS enables immediate visual progress, with a clear path to React for scaling.
 ## Backend
 • Python with Flask for a RESTful API
 • InfluxDB for time-series data storage